-- 1. Click the Audio tab. - 2.
-Select Enable volume leveling. - 3.
+- 2. Click on the Audio tab.
+The audio clip turns green. - 3.
+Select Enable volume leveling. - 4.
 Select an option from the Volume variation dropdown menu that best describes the level of audio variation on the timeline.
-The volume leveling occurs immediately. - If you select the Custom Settings option, select from the following options.
+The volume leveling occurs immediately.